Rotterdam-Atletiek/WA-Scoring-Tables/Readme.md

 This Python script reads PDF files from the input directory and extracts all lookup tables, saving them as JSON files in the output directory.

+## Scoring Tables Source

+The World Athletics Scoring Tables can be downloaded from the [official WA website](https://worldathletics.org/about-iaaf/documents/technical-information) under the **Scoring Tables** tab.
+The 2022 tables are already included in this repo.

 ## Prerequisites

 Before using this tool, please make sure you have the following prerequisites installed on your system: